adam-p/yesterday-i-learned/linux.md

 ```

 * Backticking (`rm ``find . -name "*.pyc"`` `) works for rm, but do make sure find returns the correct things or you will suffer from major anal bleeding.
 * It is impossible to write a named function with no commands in bash.
+The best you can do is a function containing a single `:`, which is a no-op.
+* Running a function requires no brackets.
+Unlike Ruby's behaviour where brackets *can* be used to make it more explicit, adding `()` after a function re-declares it.

 ## Tmux